Commonly called PROLOTHERAPY

 Prolotherapy helps your body speed up the healing process of your ligaments and tendons.

-Ligaments are the structural rubber bands that hold bone to bone creating joint.
+Ligaments are the structural rubber bands that hold bone to bone, creating joint.
 When ligaments become weak or injured they may not heal back to their original strength or endurance.
 Ligaments also have many nerve endings and can become very painful.
 Tendons attach muscles to the bones.
 These too can become injured, which can result in pain.

-Prolotherapy stimulates a process that speeds up the healing process and allows your body to strengthen tendons, ligaments and joints.
+Prolotherapy stimulates a process that speeds up healing and allows your body to strengthen tendons, ligaments and joints.
 It can reduce or even eliminate pain in these areas.
 Prolotherapy is a natural, effective and useful therapy for many different types of musculoskeletal pain, including:

 - Back and neck pain of ligament and tendon origin